Ariadne (empress): Son's reign

-Marriage to Zeno
+Empress of Zeno

 The new reign was not particularly popular.
 The barbarian origins of Zeno caused antipathy towards his regime among the people of Constantinople.
 Furthermore, the strong Germanic portion of the military, led by Theodoric Strabo, disliked the Isaurian officers that Leo I brought to reduce his dependency on the Ostrogoths.
 Finally, Zeno alienated his fellow Isaurian general Illus.

 Basiliscus and Verina took advantage of the situation to form a conspiracy against their imperial in-law.
 In 475, a popular revolt against the emperor started within the capital.
-The uprising, received military support by Theodoric Strabo, Illus and Armatus and succeeded in taking control of Constantinople.
+The uprising received military support from Theodoric Strabo, Illus, and Armatus, and succeeded in taking control of Constantinople.
 Verina convinced her son-in-law to leave the city.
-Zeno fled to his native lands, bringing with him some of the Isaurians living in Constantinople, and the imperial treasury.
+Zeno fled to his native lands, bringing with him some of the Isaurians living in Constantinople and the imperial treasury.
 Basiliscus was then acclaimed as Augustus on 9 January 475 at the Hebdomon palace, by the palace ministers and the Byzantine Senate.
 The mob of Constantinople got its revenge against Zeno, killing almost all of the Isaurians left in the city.

-However Basiliscus managed to estrange himself from most of his key collaborators.
+However, Basiliscus managed to estrange himself from most of his key collaborators.
 Patricius, the magister officiorum and lover of Verina, was executed to prevent her aspirations to elevate him to the throne.
-As a consequence, Verina later intrigued against Basiliscus, because of her lover's execution.
-Theodoric and Armatus were promoted to magister millitum and magister militum praesentialis and were vying for authority.
+As a consequence, Verina later intrigued against Basiliscus because of her lover's execution.
+Theodoric and Armatus were promoted to magister militum and magister militum praesentialis and were vying for authority.
 Finally, the support of Illus was most likely wavering, given the massacre of the Isaurians allowed by Basiliscus.